FransBouma/Massive/README.markdown

-Massive is a Single File Database Lover.
-Move over Bacon - Taste is got a new friend in .NET Land
+Massive.MySql is a Single File Database Lover.
 =================================================================================================

-I'm sharing this with the world because we need another way to access data - don't you think?
-Truthfully - I wanted to see if I could flex the C# 4 stuff and run up data access with a single file.
-I used to have this down to 350 lines, but you also needed to reference WebMatrix.Data.
-Now you don't - this is ready to roll and weighs in at a lovely 524 lines of code.
-Most of which is comments.
+Massive.MySql is a fork of Massive by @robconery.
+This version is made for use with MySql (obviously).

 How To Install It?
 ------------------
-Drop the code file into your app and change it as you wish.
+Search for Massive.MySql on nuget or drop the code file into your app and change it as you wish.

 How Do You Use It?
 ------------------
 Massive is a "wrapper" for your DB tables and uses System.Dynamic extensively.
 If you try to use this with C# 3.5 or below, it will explode and you will be sad.
 Me too honestly - I like how this doesn't require any DLLs other than what's in the GAC.
 Yippee.

  * Get a Database.
-Northwind will work nicely.
 Add a connection to your database in your web.config (or app.config).
 Don't forget the providerName!
 If you don't know what that is - just add providerName = 'System.Data.SqlClient' right after the whole connectionString stuff.
- * install the mysql library with NuGet "install-package mysql.data"
- * add a provider name to your app/web.config
+ * Add a provider name to your app/web.config

 		<system.data>
 		    <DbProviderFactories>